1954 Yangtze floods

-From June to September 1954, the Yangtze River Floods were a series of catastrophic floodings that occurred mostly in Hubei Province.
+From June to September 1954, the 1954 Yangtze floods were a series of catastrophic floods in China that occurred mostly in Hubei Province.
 Due to unusually high volume of precipitation as well as an extraordinarily long rainy season in the middle stretch of the Yangtze River late in the spring of 1954, the river started to rise above its usual level in around late June.
 Despite efforts to open three important flood gates to alleviate the rising water by diverting it, the flood level continued to rise until it hit the historic high of 44.67 m in Jingzhou, Hubei and 29.73 m in Wuhan.
 The number of dead from this flood was estimated at around 33,000, including those who died of plague in the aftermath of the disaster.

 Aftermath

 People of Wuhan fighting the flood, as depicted on the monument in Hankou.
 The text on the placard they carry, "一不怕苦，二不怕死" ("First, don't fear hardships; second, don't fear death") is said to be a Chinese Red Army's saying from the times of the Chinese Civil War; it was used by Mao Zedong in an April 1969 speech.

+Communist Party officials came to the affected areas to assess the damage and begin salvage and rescue attempts.
+They reported that local residents refused to help build dams and ditches, instead going to temples to pray and responding that the flood had been pre-ordained and could not have been averted.
+This experience influenced the Chinese Communist Party's view that there was a problem of fatalistic and superstitious thinking among the Chinese people.

 Partly as a result of this flood and the pressure to build new dams, the Gezhouba Dam and the Three Gorges Dam, in the upper reach of Yangtze river, gained considerable momentum.
 These dams have since proven their effectiveness in minimizing the impact of flooding events, such as with heavy downpours in 2010.